Hanzala1518/ChartGenie/CONTRIBUTING.md

    cp .env.example .env- Create custom utilities in `index.css` for reusable styles

-   # Fill in your Supabase and Gemini API keys- Use `cn()` utility for conditional classes
+   # Fill in your Supabase and Groq API keys- Use `cn()` utility for conditional classes

    ```- Follow mobile-first responsive design